So This Is Christmas?: Design

 The episode's main-on-end title sequence was designed by Perception.
 During production, the team had scouted the filming locations for Rockefeller Plaza and had rebuilt the area for filming.
 They had built a full-size ice rink, with the upper half being located in Atlanta while the other half was located in the Plaza.

 Filming

 Filming began in early December 2020 in New York City, including at the Lotte New York Palace Hotel.
 Additional filming took place at Trilith Studios and Tyler Perry Studios in Atlanta, Georgia.
 Some scenes from the episode were filmed towards the beginning of production.
 The production team had filmed a majority of the scenes in the episode in Rockefeller Plaza, with Thomas describing it as a "focal point".
 The fight scene between Belova and Barton was filmed in one night, with minimal rehearsal on the overall composition of the scene.
-D'Onofrio's scenes were filmed in secrecy, with D'Onofrio and his stunt doubles arrived on set being concealed with clothing.
+D'Onofrio's scenes were filmed in secrecy, with D'Onofrio and his stunt doubles being concealed with clothing on set when arriving.